 More and more people are eating less red meat and considering a plantbased diet these days, and so, I though I'd share more recipes that are based on vegan recipes but still have the option to add a little animal protein if desired.
 Recipes like this one are an excellent way to ease into a more plantbased diet with the focus on high fibre vegetables instead of meat as the staple ingredient.
 Let's get cooking...

 On a budget?
-Buddha Bowls are excellent value for money.
-You can easily use up leftover roasts and odd portions of cooked meat, and find salad ingredients pre-chopped for very cheap at the grocery stores these days.
-You only need a little of each ingredient to make up a bowl and other than sourcing nutritious food choices that are good for you, there are no hard rules in making a Buddha Bowl.
+Buddha Bowls offer great value for money.
+You can easily use your leftover Sunday roast and small amounts of other cooked meat, BBQ leftovers, or a can of beans and legumes.
+You can also add pre-chopped salad ingredients at a very low cost in grocery stores to fill your bowl.
+You only need a small amount of each ingredient to create buddha bowls, and apart from choosing nutritious options that are beneficial for you, there are no strict rules in making a buddha bowl.

 What Goes In Buddha Bowls?

-Try preparing a bowl using all of these ingredients:
+Try preparing a budda bowl using any or all of these healthy, wholefood ingredients:

-Whole grains such as cooked barley pearls, brown rice, couscous, or quinoa
+Grains: such as cooked barley pearls, brown rice, couscous, or quinoa make a great base

-Dressing to provide a kick of flavour, but sparingly
+Dressing: will provide a kick of flavour, but use this sparingly

-Are Buddha Bowls healthy?
-They most certainly are IF you focus on using wholefood-based ingredients from organic and lean, clean sources.
+They most certainly are, especially if you focus on using wholefood-based ingredients from organic and lean, clean sources.
 Always choose a high fibre grain to start your bowl, and pair this with equally high fibre vegetables such as broccoli, green beans, celery, leafy greens, or sweet potatoes.
+You can use animal protein or vegan sources to balance out the nutrition and flavour.
+Small amount of healthy fats from things like avocado, nuts and seeds will provide you with a well balanced bowl of nutrition.

 Key Ingredients Used